GLAMIDL Reference

 Global context

-GLAM is a modular Solana program architecture for programmable vaults, tokenized vault shares, external integrations, and policy enforcement.
+GLAM is a modular Solana program for tokenized vaults, external integrations, and policy enforcement.
 GLAM Protocol is the core program: it owns the state account, derives the vault account from the state account, records access control, stores vault-level policies, and authorizes vault-signed actions.
 Readers who want the underlying Solana model for deterministic program-controlled accounts can refer to the official Program Derived Addresses documentation.

 GLAM Mint manages Token-2022 share mints, subscription and redemption flows, fee logic, request queues, escrows, and pricing validation for tokenized vaults.
 Token-2022 behavior such as extensions, transfer hooks, and default account state is documented by Solana in the official Token-2022 extensions documentation.
 Integration programs connect a GLAM vault to external protocols while preserving GLAM-level authorization.
 GLAM Config stores protocol-wide configuration, and GLAM Policies provides Token-2022 transfer-hook policy checks.